 Cholo’s Mexican Restaurant & Margarita Bar

 When I saw the word ‘Margarita Bar’ in the front window, I was sold.
 Another excellent Mexican option in Haleiwa town.
 With brightly colored Mexican day of the dead themed décor and several margarita options, Cholo’s food was cheap, traditional and delish.
 The service was a little on the slow side, so we filled up on a mountain of tortilla chips and salsa before our very generously portioned mains arrived.
 One thing’s for sure, you won’t go home hungry – you’ll have a difficult time trying to decide what to eat and drink at Cholo’s.
 The spinach and cheese enchiladas were a hit.

 North Shore Shrimp Truck

 Before our visit to Hawaii, I’d heard about Hawaii’s famed shrimp trucks.
 Most reviews I read seemed to recommend one called Giovanni’s Shrimp Truck, but to be honest, we didn’t actually try it (I think it was closed when we drove past).
 We did, however, stop for a bite to eat and drink at the North Shore Shrimp Truck, and it did not disappoint!

-I can’t actually remember the name of this food truck, but they served the best fish tacos I’ve ever had!
-The only problem with this place is, you’ll have a hard time deciding whether to eat here or at the North Shore Shrimp Truck.
-You might just have to do what my husband did and have both!
-After all that energy that you’ll spend snorkelling around the coral caves across the road at Shark Cove, you’ll deserve both.
+This food truck is located right next door to the North Shore Shrimp Truck, and they serve the best fish tacos I’ve ever had!
+The only problem is, you’ll have a hard time deciding whether to eat here or at the Shrimp Truck.
+You might just have to do what my husband did and share one of each!

 IL Gelato Cafe